cheekujodhpur/website/_bposts/coffeeindubai.md

             {
                 'cafe': '<a target="_blank" href="https://goo.gl/maps/LXokNVVUmEyKWyJB9">Have Coffee - DIFC</a><br />',
                 'first_visit_date': '2022-10-07',
-                'drink': 'Espresso', 'presentation': 4, 'texture': 5, 'flavour': 5,
-                'remarks': 'Would appreciate if the espresso was presented with a cookie.
-However, the texture and flavour take the game away.', },
+                'drink': 'Espresso, Piccolo, Cortado, Cappuccino', 'presentation': 4, 'texture': 5, 'flavour': 5, 'remarks': 'Would appreciate if the espresso was presented with a cookie.
+However, the texture and flavour take the game away.
+For the milk coffees, the foam texture is outstanding.', },
-            {
-                'cafe': '<a target="_blank" href="https://goo.gl/maps/LXokNVVUmEyKWyJB9">Have Coffee - DIFC</a><br />',
-                'first_visit_date': '2022-10-07',
-                'drink': 'Piccolo', 'presentation': 5, 'texture': 5, 'flavour': 5,
-                'remarks': 'One can taste both the coffee and the milk.
-Great texture, great taste.', },
-            {
-                'cafe': '<a target="_blank" href="https://goo.gl/maps/LXokNVVUmEyKWyJB9">Have Coffee - DIFC</a><br />',
-                'first_visit_date': '2022-10-07',
-                'drink': 'Cortado', 'presentation': 5, 'texture': 5, 'flavour': 5,
-                'remarks': 'Just a double piccolo or perhaps a piccolo is a half cortado.
-My go-to drink.', },
             {
                 'cafe': '<a target="_blank" href="https://goo.gl/maps/hcYpC9MJzNfh7pmD7">Around Eleven cafe - DIFC</a><br />',